arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 # EPP &lt;transfer&gt; command

-The EPP &lt;transfer&gt; command is modified as follows:

-- A transfer of a primary domain also transfers all the variants of that domain.

-- A transfer of a variant domain returns en error.

-__TODO__: There must be a safeguard for variant-agnostic clients to not accidentally transfer-in a bundle of domains.
-Therefore, the transfer command needs to have an extension, and a command must fail in case the extension is not used, but there are variants.
+In order to have a safeguard for variant-agnostic clients to not accidentally transfer a bundle of domains when initiating a transfer-in, the EPP &lt;transfer&gt; command is extended to include a flag "include-all-variants".
+If the flag is set to true, the server knows that the client is aware of variants and willing to include them within the requested transfer.
+In case the flag is set to false (or the extension is missing), the client is expecting to just transfer the single domain.

+The &lt;transfer&gt; is extended to include the full list of activated variants accross all TLDs that are transferred together with the main domain.
+This allows the gaining client to prepare those variant domains in its local database.

+It is up to the server policy to define whether a variant group can only be transferred in case the (a?) primary domain is used in the request.

 # EPP &lt;create&gt; command